top of page

 For example:

-• A couple of bright tops or scarves that mix and match easily
+• A couple of bright tops that mix and match easily.

-• A colourful jewellery to brighten up simple outfits
+• Colourful jewellery to brighten up simple outfits.

 This way, you get the joy of colour without the bulk.
 Plus, mixing and matching keeps your outfits fresh and fun.